I’m tired of gimmicky ways to praise your team. Here’s how to commend your team for a job well done, meaningfully.

 We rely on stickers, gadgets and trinkets to express our gratitude because, often times, we don’t know what to say, how to say it, or when to say it.

-So I asked our leadership community of 1,000+ managers at The Watercooler what advice they had for managers who struggle to give praise in a sincere way.
+So I asked our leadership community in Know Your Team of 1,000+ managers at The Watercooler what advice they had for managers who struggle to give praise in a sincere way.
 Here’s what they had to say:

 #1: Don’t force it.